Kihumba/private-/Phase-B/Curriculum/03 - Programming Logic/README.md

 **Skill Description**
 ----------
-By the end of Phase B - Bootcamp, aspiring Andelans should be about 20% of the way to client readiness with programming logic.
-This means they can understand fundamentally how to break down problems into programmable logic while also being able to write and use functions properly to facilitate reuse.
+Aspiring Andelans should be able to understand fundamentally how to break down problems into programmable logic while also being able to write and use functions properly to facilitate reuse.
 In addition to this, they will be able to identify common problem areas where the performance of a program might be affected.

 **Outputs**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. At least 7 Andelab exercises
+1. 7 Andelab exercises completed.
-2. At least 2 in-class code katas solved.
+2. 2 in-class code katas solved.

 **Objectives**